Daniel-KM/Omeka-S-module-Annotate/README.md

 #### Create

 You can create annotations in a standard way on the api.
-To simplify process, it is possible to skip some keys in the payload for some motivations.
+To simplify process, it is possible to skip some keys in the payload for some common motivations.

 For a rating, that is an [assessment] with a value, generally numerical (that may be a float, a positive integer (from 1), a non negative integer (from 0),